schmittrobert/OSC_rotations/README.md

 ## Software Requirements
-This project was created using
+This project was created using:
-Unreal Engine 5.3.2
+- Unreal Engine 5.3.2
-Reaper V7.26 with the IEM Plugins v1.3.0
+- Reaper V7.26 with the IEM Plugins v1.3.0

 ## Project structure